 About Valerie Bandura

-Valerie Bandura is the author of Freak Show (Black Lawrence Press, 2013), a finalist for The Paterson Poetry Prize Finalist.
-Her poems are forthcoming in American Poetry Review, and have appeared in Ploughshares, Prairie Schooner, Crazyhorse, Alaska Quarterly Review, ZYZZYVA, Cimarron Review, Mid-American Review, Third Coast, and the Best New Poets anthology, among others.
+Valerie Bandura’s collection of poems, Freak Show (Balck Lawrence Press, 2013) was a 2014 Paterson Poetry Prize Finalist.
+Her poems are forthcoming in American Poetry Review, and have appeared in Ploughshares, Prairie Schooner, Crazyhorse, Alaska Quarterly Review, ZYZZYVA, Mid-American Review, Cimarron, Third Coast, Best New Poets anthology, and many other journals.
+Born in the former Soviet Union, Bandura received degrees from Columbia University and the Warren Wilson MFA Program, where I served as the Joan Beebe Teaching Fellow.
 She was awarded a residency from the Bread Loaf Writer’s Conference and the James Merrill Fellowship from the Vermont Studio Center.
-Born in the former Soviet Union, Bandura received degrees from Columbia University and the MFA Program for Writers at Warren Wilson College, where she served as the Joan Beebe Teaching Fellow.
 She teaches writing at Arizona State University and at the Piper Center for Creative Writing.Notice: Sorry but registration is now closed for this workshop.